Mountaineering Activities in the Sierra Nevada

 The essentials for safe travel on snow and glacial terrain including: crampon and ice axe techniques; glacier travel, crevasse rescue, bivouacs, snowholes and basic navigation.
 To tackle rocky ridges you will learn fixed belay and alpine style running belay techniques.
 Simple snow gullies and faces will climbed.
 All in superb mountain settings!

+A 5 day course (3 nights out in the Sierra Nevada).
 If you are heading for the Greater Ranges and want to pack in a short, intensive course prior to departure then you should check out our 2 day Expedition Preparation Course.
 Perfect when time is short before your trip.

 The winter peaks can generally be ascended by either 1 but more likely 2 day trips.
 Overnight can be in guarded, unguarded refuges.
 You may combine trips into a weeks walking.